eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 ### 3.10 Licensing Requirements

 ### 3.11 Legal, Copyright, and Other Notices
-The logo is licensed to the Common Playground Team and is only allowed to use for the application.
+The logo is licensed to the eiCompany and is only allowed to use for the eiBoard application.
 We do not take responsibilty for any incorrect data or errors in the application.

 ### 3.12 Applicable Standards
 The development will follow the common clean code standards and naming conventions.
-Also we will create a definition of d which will be added here as soon as its complete.
+Also we will create a Style Sheet of which will be added here as soon as its complete.

 ## 4. Supporting Information
 For any further information you can contact the eiBoard team or check out our [eiCompany Blog](https://eicompany.wordpress.com/).